Mailu/Mailu/docs/setup.rst

 Mailu is shipped in multiple versions.

-- ``stable`` is the default version and features a stable server, it gets bugfixes and patches but features are included every month or so after a couple weeks of testing.
-This is the default setting and should match most requirements.
+- ``1.5`` features the most recent stable version for Mailu.
+This is the recommended build for new setups, old setups should migrate when possible.

 - ``1.0``, ``1.1``, and other version branches feature old versions of Mailu they will not receive any more patches (except for the stable one) and you should